Skip to main content

 The final result should look similar to this:

-I've originally planned on creating two articles but I'll have to write one more, in which I will explain the routing from AngularJS and calling the update/delete functions as well.
+I’d originally planned two articles, but I’ll need to write one more to cover the routing from AngularJS and calling the update/delete functions.
 Stay tuned.